How do I forward mail from one account to another?

 How do I forward email to another account after my account is removed?

-If you set up forwarding in your account, when your account is removed, your email will continue to be forwarded for:
+If you set up forwarding in your account, when your account is removed, your email will continue to be forwarded for one year.

 How do I turn off mail forwarding?